 CACHO: – This year I’m having a show back home in Paraguay and working on a new concept which I think is much softer and simple.
 But we will see.
 I’m just experimenting.

-DT 500 ZINE: – Your pieces – body art performances?
-What is the story?
+DT 500 ZINE: – What is the story of your work?

 CACHO: – The body art is an exploration of yourself.
 We talk about your story, I paint that on your naked body.

 ” After covering your body with your story, I take pictures of you to later clean you in the shower.
 It’s almost like having an affair, where everything that we did or talk about goes down the drain.
 Then usually I’ll dress you, and you go back to your everyday life.”

 DT 500 ZINE: -What do you want to achieve?